 Cosmopolitan Lisbon is a city of diversities.
 This tour begins precisely at the latest neighborhood, Park of Nations, where the World Fair was held in 1998.
 Than we’ll take you back 900 years in time to visit Alfama quarter, the old heart of Lisbon, the Moorish neighborhood where fado, the Portuguese national song, was born.
 We walk through the squares and main streets of Baixa Pombalina, Rua Augusta, Rua do Ouro and Rua da Prata, in direction to the river.
-This estuary of light that we will soon see again at the top of Eduardo VII Park.
+This estuary of light that we will soon see again from the top of Eduardo VII Park.

-Crossing the 25th of April bridge to the south bank is a breathtaking ride and after climbing to the monument of Cristo Rei you will have the whole city of Lisbon at our feet.
+Crossing the 25th of April bridge to the south bank is a breathtaking ride and after climbing to the monument of Cristo Rei you will have the whole city of Lisbon at your feet.
 Later we will go to Belem, where the past of Portuguese discoveries is displayed in the splendor of the Monastery of Jerónimos and the Monument to the Discoveries.
 This is where we will taste the famous Pastel de Belem.
 Finally, we’ll cover the bohemian and cosmopolitan quarters of Bairro Alto and Chiado.

 | Total Cost in €: Euros|